Custom Rubber Products: Seals, O-Rings and More

 |Due to the excellent resistance to automotive transmission fluid, oil, flex, and oxidation cracking, this material is used in power steering and transmission applications.|

 Speak with a Sales or Design Engineer

-To better understand our molded rubber parts capabilities for your unique application, please complete the form below or send an email to email@example.com with a drawing of your part.
+To better understand our molded rubber parts capabilities for your unique application, please complete our contact form or send an email to [email protected] with a drawing of your part.